Opening Day News

 Dear BWS Families,

-- Monday, September 13 for Early Childhood students
+- Monday, September 12 for Early Childhood students

-The First Day of Grade School
+First Day of Grades School (1-8)

-First Day of School, Grades: Wednesday, September 8, 8:15am-12:00 pm
+Wednesday, September 7, 8:15am-12:00 pm

-Rose Ceremony, September 8, 11:30am
+Rose Ceremony, September 7, 11:30am

-The First Day of Early Childhood Classes
+First Day of Early Childhood (Toddler, Nursery, Kindergarten)

-The second day of school, Tuesday, September 14, will follow the regular EC schedule of 8:15am to 12:00pm for half-day students, or 8:15am to 2:45pm for those attending the full day.
+The second day of school, Tuesday, September 13, will follow the regular EC schedule of 8:15am to 12:00pm for half-day students, or 8:15am to 2:45pm for those attending the full day.